 Legal shooting hours for resident game are one-half (1/2) hour before sunrise to one-half (1/2) hour after sunset.
 Legal shooting hours for migratory birds are one-half (1/2) hour before sunrise to sunset.

-For description of legal bucks, see White-tailed Deer Management Zones on White-Tailed Deer Hunting.
+For description of legal bucks, see White-tailed Deer Management Zones on page 21.
 Raccoon, fox, opossum, beaver, nutria, coyotes, and bobcats may be legally hunted at night, with or without the use of a light and with dogs, except during the spring turkey season.
 Hunters may hunt raccoon with dogs during the spring turkey season with a permit issued from MDWFP.
 These permits may be obtained online at mdwfp.com.

 Landowners, leaseholders, or their designated agents may take nuisance animals year-round on lands owned or leased by them.
 Beaver, coyotes, nutria, fox, skunk, and wild hogs are classified as nuisance species and can be taken year round by licensed hunters subject to applicable regulations (see MDWFP Rule 7.1).